LandOfTheRair/LandOfTheRair/README.md

 ## Getting Started

-Run `npm install` to install all related dependencies.
+* `npm install` - install dependencies for the client and server.
+* `npm run setup` - setup both the client and server for development.

 ## Running Both Projects